Ryank90/action-hugo-firebase-deploy/README.md

         hugoParams: -D
 ```

-Save and you are ready to push code to your repo and have it deployed.
+Save and you are ready to push code to your repo and have it automatically deployed.

+## Options

+`firebaseServiceAccount` _{string}_ required
+This is a Google service account JSON key that has been base64 encoded.

+`projectId` _{string}_
+This is your Firebase project ID that can be found from within the Firebase console.

+`hugoParams` _{string}_
+These are your hugo parameters that you would like to pass.
+It defaults to `-D` which will built your site ready for deployment although you can pass further parameters.
+See Hugo documentation for more information on what is available here.